ryancj/week4_day2/notes.md

 ##Review of Day 1 Rails

 ####Controller
-- delegates model and view
+Delegates model and view
-- there will be multiple controllers
+- There will be multiple controllers

+####ORM
+Object Relational Mapping
+Active Record
+- Create ruby object, accessors, and methods to access queries Data Mapper is an alternative